 Wells Fargo offers many of the same products and financial advisory services as the competing advisory firms.
 This includes accurate valuation of the target firm, exit strategy planning, investment bankers’ consultancy, and other business transactions during mergers and acquisitions, fundraising, and investing.

-Wells Fargo’s combination of expertise and instruments help increase and realize deal value for business transactions in the technology, healthcare, consumer retail, and energy and power segments.
+Wells Fargo’s combination of expertise and instruments helps increase and realize deal value for business transactions in the technology, healthcare, consumer retail, and energy and power segments.

 5. Robey Warshaw

-Robey Warshaw LLP is one of the younger boutique investment banks based in London.
-Founded in 2013, the financial advisory firm operates with less than twenty employees.
-However, Robey Warshaw’s size did not prevent it from playing substantial roles in some of the biggest privately held companies’ mergers of the past few years.
+Robey Warshaw LLP is one of the boutique investment banks based in London.
+Founded in 2013, the financial advisory firm operates with less than 25 employees.
+However, Robey Warshaw’s size did not prevent it from playing substantial roles in some of the biggest privately held companies’ mergers of the few prior years.

-Robey Warshaw financial advisory services feature providing advice during mergers and acquisitions, assisting lower middle market firms with venting prospective buyers and helping business executives make the right decisions.
+Robey Warshaw financial advisory services feature providing advice during mergers and acquisitions, assisting lower middle market firms with venting prospective corporate acquirers, and helping business executives make the right decisions.

 6. Deutsche Bank

 Deutsche Bank was founded in 1870 in Berlin, Germany, and became the most influential financial advisory firm on the European market.
 Deutsche Bank owns a majority stake in many economy-dictating ventures and is a leading provider of expert business consultancy worldwide.